telereso/kmp-core/website/Testing/Screenshot.md

     }
 }
 ```

+you can pass options to `runScreenShotTest` to control the devices with screen sizes (each device will have a screenshot)

+Also can add a wait (delay) if your UI need to finish running some animation before taking the screenshot

 ## Recording Screenshots
 Run the test manually for the first time to generate and save screenshots under: